joanbm/full-offline-backup-for-todoist/README.md

 ## Full feature list

-* Can downloads the backups from Todoist's servers through the Todoist API
+* Can downloads the backups from Todoist's servers through the Todoist API.

-* Can download all attachments of the tasks associated to your Todoist backup
+* Can download all attachments of the tasks associated to your Todoist backup.

 * Automatically fixes Todoist backup ZIPs when you have projects that contain non-ASCII characters (i.e. Unicode characters like 💓) so they can be correctly handled by ZIP tools.

-* Can list all available backups through the Todoist API
+* Can list all available backups through the Todoist API.

-* Can be easily automated to download your backups periodically
+* Can be easily automated to download your backups periodically.

 ## Status